EVENTS

 Established in July 2012 under the Korea Heritage Service, the Overseas Korean Cultural Heritage Foundation is dedicated to the research, repatriation, and promotion of Korean cultural heritage located abroad.
 The Foundation aims to reintroduce the significance of Korean heritage dispersed worldwide, transforming it into a shared cultural asset for both the Korean people and the international community.

 The Foundation works closely with local experts, institutions, and organizations, fostering robust international cooperation.
 It operates overseas offices in Washington, D.C., Tokyo, and Paris, carrying out research, excavation, exhibitions, and academic programs.
-In Washington D.C., its U.S. Office also manages and operates the Old Korean Legation Museum, a landmark in the diplomatic history of Korea and the United States. (www.overseaschf.or.kr)
+In Washington D.C., its U.S. Office also manages and operates the Old Korean Legation Museum, a landmark in the diplomatic history of Korea and the United States.
+For more, visit www.overseaschf.or.kr.

 Special Programs

-During the exhibition, the Old Korean Legation will host two Evening Open Houses:
+While the photo exhibition is on view at the KCCDC and open to visitors without an appointment during regular hours, the Old Korean Legation will also host two Evening Open Houses: